The 5 Best Websites for Historical Financial Data

 Stock Analysis also has many other useful features available for free, including a stock screener and market gainers and losers.

-3. Koyfin: best for visualizing data and statistics
+2. Koyfin: best for visualizing data and statistics

 Koyfin provides access to a wide range of historical financial data, including financial statements, key valuation ratios, and other financial metrics for thousands of stocks.

-Instead of only displaying this information in tables, Koyfin allows you to build custom line charts so you can visualize these metrics over time.
+Instead of only displaying this information in tables, Koyfin allows you to build custom line charts so you can visualize these metrics over time — making it instantly obvious how a business is trending.

 On Koyfin, you can also compare multiple stocks at once, build customizable dashboards, and create custom templates for quickly analyzing stocks.

 However, while you can get some of this functionality for free, you'll quickly bump into a paywall if you start using the product regularly.
-It's $49/month or $468/year for their “Plus” plan, or $110/month or $948/year for their most popular “Pro” plan.
+It's $49/month or $468/year for their “Plus” plan, or $110/month or $948/year for their most popular “Premium” plan.

 You can try it for free with a 7-day trial.